Author has written 26 stories for Slayers, Inuyasha, Immortal Rain, Naruto, Harry Potter, and Ouran High School Host Club.

 -I hate yaoi.

--I know American Sign Language to an extent, and enough Japanese to order some coffee in Japan.
+-I know American Sign Language to an extent, and enough Japanese to order some coffee.

 -I'd take a good werewolf story over a vampire one any day.